kdvolder/spring-blog-2015-03/README.md

 ## The End

 I hope you enjoyed this Tutorial.
 Comments and questions are welcome.
+In a future follow-up blog-post, coming soon, I will show you some more adanced uses of using `@ConfigurationProperties`.

 ## Links